drgg62086/luna/README.md

 ## note2:

-**The casting process of NFT is automatic, and the nft generated in this way does not belong to anyone in the first place, it also be different from the usual way of generate NFT at now**
+**The casting process of NFT is automatic, and the nft generated in this way does not belong to anyone in the first place, it also be different from the usual way of generate NFT in the past**

 ## note3(2022-5-17):